rotki/rotki/docs/usage_guide.rst

 **********************

 Some times rotki might be unable to retrieve a historical price for an asset from CoinGecko or CryptoCompare.
-In this case you can use the price management interface to insert your own entries of prices.
+In this case you can use the price management interface to insert your own price entries.

 .. image:: images/price_management.png
    :alt: Price management